SvenHarenburg/TrayKit/README.md

-###### NOTE: I started this project to practice and improve my programming skills.
-If you find yourself looking at the code thinking something like "This could've been done better.", I would appreciate it if you would tell me about it and maybe share your idea with me.

 # TRAYKIT

 TrayKit is a .NET desktop application designed to help with often reocurring tasks.
 The application runs in the system tray and uses a contextmenu accessible via right clicking to provide commands.